adrianlardies/adrianlardies/Readme.md

 </p>
 <p style="text-align: center;">
-    I consider myself a curious and disciplined professional who enjoys continuous learning, contributing to Open Source projects, and sharing insights through technical write-ups on Medium.
+    I consider myself a curious and disciplined professional who enjoys continuous learning, contributing to Open Source projects and sharing insights through technical write-ups on Medium.
     My focus is on leveraging modern data technologies to drive business impact and efficiency.
 </p>